 A United States Post Office Contract Station is maintained by Appalachian in the Miles Annas Student Services Building.
-A mailbox is provided for most students.
+A mailbox is provided for students living on campus and will be automatically assigned to them approximately August 1st.
 Students may check online under their AppalNet account to find their ASU Box number and the combination for their mailbox.
+The mailboxes are located in the Appalachian State University Post Office in the Miles Annas student Support facility at 614 Howard Street.
 The student's University mailbox address is used by the University for communicating with each student and for receiving personal mail via United States Postal Service.
 For this reason, students are responsible for checking their University mailboxes frequently.
-Students enrolled in an off-campus extension course will probably not have a mailbox.